praxxis/turbine/README.md

 Turbine
 =======
-A lightweight framework for recieving tweets from the Twitter streaming API.
+A lightweight framework for receiving tweets from the Twitter streaming API.

 Meta
 ----